Meteorological autumn already started and we can feel it in the air. Cooler mornings, changing leaves, darker evenings…

 Autumnal allergens can trigger a few nasty reactions in our dogs, just as they can with us.
-Mould, ragweed, grass and dust are just a few of the common culprits that can make our dog’s lives unbearable.
+Mould, ragweed, grass, and dust are just a few of the common culprits that can make our dog’s lives unbearable.

 An allergy is an abnormal response to something in the environment.
 It’s very common in humans and it’s much the same for dogs.
 A substance capable of causing an allergy is called an allergen.
-People, dogs and other animals that are allergic need only come into contact with very small amounts of an allergen to cause the reaction and the symptoms.
+People, dogs, and other animals that are allergic need only come into contact with very small amounts of an allergen to cause the reaction and the symptoms.

-Skin problems in dogs are commonly caused by an allergic inhalant dermatitis (hay fever, atopy).
+Skin problems in dogs are commonly caused by allergic inhalant dermatitis (hay fever, atopy).
 While humans have mast cells in the respiratory passages that become inflamed and cause sneezing, dogs inhale the pollen but develop atopy in the skin.
 Dogs don’t usually sneeze with atopy most just get itchy which causes them to lick, chew and scratch.

 If your dog suffers from environmental allergies here are few tips on how you can look after his/ her home environment: https://www.vitacanis.co.uk/allergies-nip-them-in-the-bud/

-If you get your puppy during the lockdown, people coming in the house can trigger different reactions.
+If you get your puppy during the lockdown, people coming into the house can trigger different reactions.
 Some pups will be excited to see new people, but some can be unsure and even scared.
 Especially those who are already nervous and even anxious.

-Calming floral Spray and Comfort Blend can help your pup to deal with the new situation.
+Calming Floral Spray and Comfort Blend can help your pup to deal with the new situation.

-If your dog isn’t easy going, doesn’t like too many people, and is anxious you can place him in a crate or in a separate room.
+If your dog isn’t easygoing, doesn’t like too many people, and is anxious you can place him in a crate or in a separate room.
 Keep him away from the crowd and place a few drops of Comfort Blend on his/her blanket and give him some chews and toys.
 A soft bed will also help to make your dog feel safe and relaxed.
-Secondly if you’re planning a particularly big and loud family get together, you can even ask your neighbour, a dog walker, or pet sitter etc to look after your dog for the evening.
+Secondly, if you’re planning a particularly big and loud family get-together, you can even ask your neighbour, a dog walker, or pet sitter, etc to look after your dog for the evening.

 3/ Dark walks